top of page

 Protect In-Person Visits in NYS Correctional Facilities

-The Senate passed this bill three sessions in a row and I urge the legislature to pass the bill during the 2024 legislative session.
+The Senate passed this bill four years in a row and I urge the Assembly to pass this bill now.

 Tweet Your NYS legislators: